Christopher Callahan, Dean

 Liz Bernreuter is responsible for securing significant philanthropic investments from individuals, foundations and corporate partners in support of the school’s priority programs and activities.
 Liz came to the Cronkite School from the ASU Foundation, where she served as associate director of corporate and foundation grants.
 She has also worked for a variety of arts and culture organizations including the Phoenix Symphony and the Chamber Music Society of Lincoln Center.
 She earned her bachelor’s degree in music/business from DePauw University and her master’s in nonprofit administration from NYU.

-Mary Cook, Director of Enrollment Management and Student Success
+Mary Cook, Director of Student Success

 Mary Cook is the director of Student Success at the Cronkite School.
 She manages course and classroom schedules and works on retention and recruitment programs.
 Cook joined the Cronkite School in 1987 as an academic adviser.
 She earned her bachelor’s degree in management and her master’s degree in higher and adult education from ASU.